Serving Anchorage, Wasilla, the Kenai Peninsula, and surrounding areas throughout the state of Alaska.

 The state of Alaska does not recognize common law marriage, but courts do understand that couples still have relationships not defined by a marriage license.
 In legal terms, this is called a “domestic partnership.”

 And, just like a married couple who opts to divorce, so too do those in a domestic partnership.
+Contact The Family Law Center for Men today to speak to one of our premier attorneys for a free consultation.

 Family law Center for Men